 - In direct sunlight (degrades plastic, spoils sugar solution)

-- Blatant human intrusion in habitat
+- Blatant human intrusion in the habitat

 - Danger from cats, large clear windows, et cetera